Kachiosuji/New-Token-Pair-Spam-Trap/README.md

 ### Detection Logic

 The trap is built around a simple but expressive invariant:
-- **If the number of new token pairs created since the baseline exceeds 100, something unusual is happening and operators should take a look.**
+> **If the number of new token pairs created since the baseline exceeds 100, something unusual is happening and operators should take a look.**

-Concretely:
+**Concretely:**
 1. **Baseline tracking**
-- initialPairCount represents the baseline “healthy” factory state.
+    - `initialPairCount` represents the baseline “healthy” factory state.
     - In production, this would be set from the live factory pair count at some known-good time.

 2. **Current state**
-- simulatedPairCount represents the current factory pair count.
+    - `simulatedPairCount` represents the current factory pair count.
     - In this implementation it is intentionally owner-controlled so scenarios can be simulated and tuned without needing a live factory.
 This makes it easy to demo, reason about, and extend.

 3. **Threshold check**
-- On each block, the Drosera operator calls collect(), which returns abi.encode(initialPairCount, simulatedPairCount).
+    - On each block, the Drosera operator calls `collect()`, which returns `abi.encode(initialPairCount, simulatedPairCount)`.
-- The operator then calls shouldRespond(bytes[] data) with the most recent sample as data[0].
+    - The operator then calls `shouldRespond(bytes[] data)` with the most recent sample as `data[0]`.
-- The trap decodes data[0] and computes:
+    - The trap decodes `data[0]` and computes:
-- newPairs = current > initial ? current - initial : 0.
+        - `newPairs = current > initial ? current - initial : 0`.

 4. **Response trigger**
-- If newPairs > SAFETY_THRESHOLD (100 by default), shouldRespond returns:
+    - If `newPairs > SAFETY_THRESHOLD` (100 by default), `shouldRespond` returns:
-- true and abi.encode(current) as the payload.
+        - `true` and `abi.encode(current)` as the payload.

-- That payload is forwarded to the Response contract’s alertSpamDetection(uint256 pairCount) function, which:
+    - That payload is forwarded to the Response contract’s `alertSpamDetection(uint256 pairCount)` function, which:
         - Records the alert,
         - Emits events for off-chain monitoring,
         - Tracks alert history and last-seen values.

         This keeps the core detection logic very focused (pair creation velocity), but it is easy to extend later—for example:

 - Different thresholds per factory,
 - Time-weighted windows (e.g. “100 pairs in the last N blocks”),